-Wipro Appirio (Ireland) Limited (formerly Appirio Limited) is a limited company domiciled and incorporated in the Republic of Ireland.
+Wipro Appirio (Ireland) Limited is a limited company domiciled and incorporated in the Republic of Ireland.
 The registered office of the Company is First Floor, Block D, Iveagh Court, Harcourt Road, Dublin 2.
 The principal activity of the Company is the provision of professional services in the cloud computing market place.